What is Superior Canal Dehiscence Syndrome?

 This website is intended as an introductory guide for those that have been recently diagnosed with SCDS.

-Please note: this is a volunteer-ran website, and should be considered a basic introduction rather than a comprehensive overview of SCDS.
-For an in-depth understanding of the complications and options regarding this syndrome, speak to a SCDS specialist or visit one of the online support groups.
+Note: this is a volunteer-ran/non-medical website, and should be considered a basic introduction rather than a comprehensive overview of SCDS.
+For an in-depth understanding of this syndrome, speak to a SCDS specialist or visit one of the online support groups.

 How the Ear works